simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 An operating system performs various functions, including process management, memory management, file system management, device management, and user interface management.
 It ensures that multiple programs can run simultaneously, allocates memory efficiently, manages files and directories, controls input and output devices, and provides a graphical user interface (GUI) for easy interaction.

-The importance of operating systems cannot be overstated.
+The importance of operating systems can't be overstated.
 They enable the execution of applications, provide a secure environment, facilitate resource sharing, and ensure the overall stability and reliability of the computer system.

 Here is a table summarizing the key functions of an operating system: